ONLY 40 per cent of South West Trains (SWT) passengers consider they are getting value for money, according to independent watchdog Transport Focus.

 The survey also revealed 37 per cent of SWT passengers think the fares are too high.
-A price rise of 1.1 per cent in January saw a standard annual season ticket from Liphook to Waterloo costing around £4,000.
+A price rise of 1.1 per cent in January saw a standard annual season ticket from Haslemere to Waterloo increase from £3,864 to £3,900.

 The number of SWT passengers feeling they are getting a raw deal price wise was also higher than users of other London and South East rail networks, although the overall score was still less than half, with only 43 per cent satisfied they were getting value for money.

 Publication of the survey coincided with news that Stagecoach, which owns SWT, will compete with FirstGroup to take over the new franchise from June 2017.
 SWT, the country’s most profitable train operator with an income of £1billion a year, has held the franchise since privatisation 20 years ago.
 FirstGroup currently operates the Great Western Railway and First TransPennine Express networks.